pthoelken/cloudflare-dyndns-updater/README.md

 5. Configure the script variables section for your usecase
 6. Run this script manually or automatically by a cronjob

+* sudo nano /etc/crontab
+* `0 */6 * * *     root    /opt/scripts/cloudflare-dyndns-updater/cloudflare-dyndns-updater.sh`

 ## Run usage Example
+* s1udo ./cloudflare-dyndns-updater.sh --help
-* sudo ./cloudflare-dyndns-updater.sh --help
+* sudo ./cloudflare-dyndns-updater.sh --cleanup
-* sudo ./cloudflare-dyndns-updater.sh --Cleanup
+* sudo ./cloudflare-dyndns-updater.sh --log
 * sudo ./cloudflare-dyndns-updater.sh --update

 Last one open the necessary ports from your router to the linux server / RaspberryPi which you want to reach from the internet.